mdube9/Deep-Learning/README.md

 <br><br><b>4.
 Full Connection </b>(To apply ANN to classify the images)<br>
 <br>

+<h3> LSTM model added</h3>
-<h1> LSTM model added for sentiment analysi on IMBD dataset with 84% validation and 84% testing accuracies which includes:
+<br> LSTM model implemented for sentiment analysi on IMBD dataset with 84% validation and 84% testing accuracies which includes:
 <br> 1.
 Word Embedding
 <br> 2.
 Apply LSTM
 <br> 3.
 Fitting and evaluate the model